-The number of product data and information software tools available is increasing all the time and so choosing the most suitable systems for a company is becoming more and more complex and it is easy to become confused.
+It's important to highlight that the number of product data and information software tools available is increase day to day and so choosing the most suitable systems for a company is becoming more and more complex and it is easy to become confused.
 Start by asking yourself some basic questions:

 - Is your business manufacturing or just distribution and cataloguing?